 Who's not buying the hype?

-According to the American Diabetes Associaiton, “There is not enough evidence from research to claim that including cinnamon in your daily diet will help regulate blood glucose in people with diabetes.”
-The ADA points to a study by University of Connecticut and Hartford Hospital researchers that found a lack of efficacy in cinnamon’s ability to reduce blood sugar and fat.
+According to the American Diabetes Association, “There is not enough evidence from research to claim that including cinnamon in your daily diet will help regulate blood glucose in people with diabetes, so it is not recommended for that purpose at this time.”
+The ADA points to a 2008 study by University of Connecticut and Hartford Hospital researchers that found a lack of efficacy in cinnamon’s ability to reduce blood sugar and fat.

-“It’s very hard to control the diet of humans, it varies so much,” says Graves, who was Anderson’s graduate advisor.
-Nonetheless, Graves concludes, “Both in animals and humans, without a doubt, cinnamon is very effective in helping manage diabetes.”
+“It’s very hard to control the diet of humans, it varies so much,” says Graves,.
+Nonetheless, he concludes, “Both in animals and humans, without a doubt, cinnamon is very effective in helping manage diabetes.”

 What other benefits?